Mejia, 3 relievers hold Indians to 4 hits in Twins' 5-0 win

 Erik Gonzalez, who struck out to end the second, whiffed again for the second out and Francisco Lindor lined out to left.

 Indians third baseman Jose Ramirez wasn't in the starting lineup despite a 10-game hitting streak that raised his average to .321.
-He grounded as pinch hitter to end the game against Hildenberger, who was making his major league debut.
+He grounded out as pinch hitter to end the game against Hildenberger, who was making his major league debut.

 Ramirez was 1 for 4 on Thursday, ending his streak of nine consecutive games with at least two hits.